rapyuta-robotics/alica/docs/CodingGuidelines.md

 ## Attitude

 There may be plenty of code violating this convention.
 Do not use this as justification to deviate from the style guide.
-Instead, use common courtesy and try to leave a place cleaner or at least as clean than you entered it.
+Instead, use common courtesy and try to leave a place cleaner or at least as clean as you entered it.